scottburch/couch-ar/README.md

     domain.TestUser.findById('xxxxxx', function(user){})

-    NOTE: findAllByXxx() can find documents in a range by passing an array as the value with the start and end keys
+findAllByXxx() can find documents in a range by passing an array as the value with the start and end keys

     domain.TestUser.findAllByUsername(['a','aZ'], function(users) { // passed the user objects where username starts with 'a'})

 ## properties